-AI is expected to have a positive impact across sectors of social and economic life, including employment, transportation, education, finance, healthcare, personal security, and manufacturing.
-At the same time, AI applications could pose risks to privacy, individual rights, autonomy, and civil liberties that must be carefully assessed and appropriately addressed.
-Its continued adoption and acceptance will depend significantly on public trust and validation.
-It is therefore important that the government's regulatory and non-regulatory approaches to AI promote reliable, robust, and trustworthy AI applications, which will contribute to public trust in AI.
-The appropriate regulatory or non-regulatory response to privacy and other risks must necessarily depend on the nature of the risk presented and the appropriate mitigations.
+AI is expected to have a positive impact across many sectors of social and economic life, including employment, transportation, education, finance, healthcare, personal security, and manufacturing.
+At the same time, AI applications could pose risks to privacy, individual rights, personal choice, civil liberties, public health, safety, and security that must be carefully assessed and appropriately addressed.
+Since the continued adoption and acceptance of AI will depend significantly on public trust and validation, the government's regulatory and non-regulatory approaches to AI should contribute to public trust in AI by promoting reliable, robust, and trustworthy AI applications.
+For example, an appropriate regulatory approach that reduces accidents can increase public trust and thereby support the development of industries powered by AI.
+Regulatory approaches may also be needed to protect reasonable expectations of privacy on the part of individuals who interact with AI and to ensure that AI does not compromise the ability of individuals to make their own informed decisions.
+The appropriate regulatory or non-regulatory response to privacy and other risks must necessarily depend on the nature of the risk presented and the tools available to mitigate those risks.